becky-turner/reptimod/README.md

 # reptimod
-Tools to build, fit, and evaluate integrated species distribution models for UK reptiles
+Tools to build, fit, and evaluate integrated single- and multi-season occupancy models for UK reptiles